-Beyond logistics, agency transition teams may find it beneficial to create a schedule for the first week the landing team is on site so the members can have a perspective about early activities and briefings.
-Alternatively, it is possible the landing team will come in with its own game plan and set out a timetable for obtaining information.
+Beyond logistics, agency transition teams may find it beneficial to create a schedule for the first week the incoming team is on site so they can anticipate early activities and briefings.
+Alternatively, it is possible the agency review team will come in with its own game plan and set out a timetable for obtaining information.

-To wrap the pre-election phase, the agency transition team should develop and distribute guidance to agency employees on rules and best practices for interacting with landing teams after the election.
+To wrap the pre-election phase, the agency transition team should develop and distribute guidance to agency employees on rules and best practices for interacting with an incoming team after the election.